-Step 2: Create a new phonebook to save all the contacts that send in the keyword.
+Step 2: Create a new contact list to save all the contacts that send in the keyword.

-Creating a new phonebook will make it easier to export these contacts to your CRM and add them to a nurturing flow.
+Creating a new contact list will make it easier to export these contacts to your CRM and add them to a nurturing flow.

 Step 3: Craft the message (which includes the link to the checkout page) to be sent to the donor when they send in the keyword.